 Happening Now at CJR

 Spring is here and the students at the Connecticut Junior Republic’s Litchfield campus are enjoying all the season brings, including a farm full of baby animals and an assortment of crops on the CJR Farm.
 New calves, kid goats, chicks and many adorable piglets, are favorites with our students and play an important role in the extensive vocational agriculture curriculum young people enjoy as a part of their education at CJR.

 When you think of the Junior Republic, your first thought might not include students caring for piglets in the middle of the night.
-But one of the powerful things about the generous support we receive from friends across Connecticut and beyond, is that it helps us provide many different options to reach young people who are in trouble and to draw them towards a different path.
-For some of our past students, including Trevor, a young man who was unable to focus on school work in a classroom setting, this can mean finding purpose and knowledge by assisting with piglets in the middle of the night.
+But for some of our students, including Trevor, a young man who was unable to focus on school work in a classroom setting, finding purpose and knowledge can occur when assisting with piglets in the wee hours of the morning.

 (To read about Trevor and his experience at CJR, click here.)

 The goal of all CJR programs, which serve approximately 2,000 Connecticut young people every year, is to help each child change directions and begin to develop in new and positive ways.
 This would be easy if all of our kids were the same.
 They are not, of course.
 Each child comes to us from a different situation.
 And their strengths, weaknesses and interests are all unique.

 That’s why the strength-based opportunities that CJR offers are so important to our students.
 Each year, on our working farm, students help raise animals, grow hay, and harvest nearly three dozen different crops.
-Last year, thanks to a generous grant from a very special CJR friend, CJR students have been able to add a fish farm!
+Though a generous grant from a very special CJR friend, CJR students have been able to add a fish farm!
 Click here to watch a video of the Tilapia farmed by our students.
 The venture has been so successful that we now have several generations of fish swimming in the same tank!